 Beginning in the second half of 2019, we began evolving our offerings, services, brand positioning, and marketing to better address large enterprise and mid-market prospects and other clients with larger, longer-term independent talent needs.
 And more recently, we have prioritized our advertising, marketing, and product development efforts to reach those new and existing clients seeking to engage remote talent in light of the acceleration in the shift toward remote work, due in part to the COVID-19 pandemic.
-To further achieve our goals, we expect to increasingly engage in sophisticated, costly, and lengthy sales and marketing and internationalization or localization efforts that may not result in additional users that transact on our work marketplace, or may not do so in a cost-effective manner.
+To further achieve our goals, we expect to increasingly engage in sophisticated, costly, and lengthy sales and marketing and internationalization or localization efforts that may not result in additional users that transact on our work marketplace or effectively retain our current users that transact on our work marketplace, or may not do so in a cost-effective manner.
 The evolution of these and other efforts, either individually or in the aggregate, may not be successful in attracting and retaining users or growing client spend from these target clients, and in the event these efforts result in the loss of or reduction in spend by other clients that is not offset by increased activity from these target clients, they may result in a temporary or long-term deceleration in GSV growth.
 In addition, any increase in user acquisition resulting from the COVID-19 pandemic may slow or decline as the impact of the COVID-19 pandemic subsides.
 For example, growth in the number of active clients has decelerated on a year-over-year basis since the second quarter of 2021.
-See "-Active Clients and GSV per Active Client" above for the definition of active client.
+We expect to see the year-over-year growth rate of active clients to decrease throughout the remainder of 2022.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Active Clients and GSV per Active Client" above for the definition of active client.

 We may also modify our pricing model, or introduce new, modify, or consolidate existing offerings or other services and features to attract and retain users.
-For example, we recently announced that we will be combining our Upwork Basic and Plus client offerings into our new Client Marketplace Plan, which simplifies our client pricing model for non-Enterprise clients.
-Such actions may not have the intended effect of attracting and retaining users at the levels we anticipated and may have unintended negative consequences, such as a loss of users or a reduction of user activity or spend on our work marketplace.
+For example, in April 2022 we combined our Upwork Basic and Plus client offerings into a new Client Marketplace offering which simplifies our client pricing model for non-Enterprise clients.
+Such actions may have unintended consequences, such as negatively impacting our ability to attract and retain users, or otherwise cause a loss of users or a reduction of spend on our work marketplace.